lanacademy/oer-import-scripts/README.md

 Number of resources: 119

 Description: An archive by Andy Schmitz of CC-licensed copies of all the books which were available online from an unnamed-at-request former-OER publisher at the end of 2012.

 Requirements/ Usage
 ------------

-Todo
+- `2012books_scraper.py` requires the BeautifulSoup4 HTML parsing library
+  for Python
+    - If you have `pip` on your system you can install it by simply running `pip install -r requirements.txt`

 Known Bugs